Willie James Gardner -- Bamberg

+Visitation will be held on Monday from 1 p.m. until 7 p.m.

-Friends may call at the residence of Mrs. Emma Green, 539 Glenzell Road, Orangeburg, or Simmons Funeral Home and Crematory of Orangeburg.
+Friends may call at the residence of his sister, Mrs. Emma Green, 539 Glenzell Road, Orangeburg, or the Simmons Funeral Home and Crematory of Orangeburg.

 Obituaries Newsletter